cosmonaut-ok/named-hash-tables/README.md

-# named-hashtables
+# named-hash-tables
-Small library to manipulate with named hashtables
+Small library to manipulate with named hash tables